Heavy Duty Survival Knife.

 8: BK-2 Functionality

-TV shows not withstanding; survival training stresses a practical, risk averse approach to resolving challenges.
+Survival training stresses a practical, risk averse approach to resolving challenges.
 Core strategies being advance planning, preventing injury, conserving energy and equipment redundancy.
 Getting separated from our pack is far from impossible; a good survival kit is effectively a miniature backpack, providing means of shelter, water and fire.
-The BK-2 can be thought of as a back up for the survival kit, being capable of making shelter, water containers, fires, and traps.
-Although not nearly as rugged the BK-2, the Swiss Army knife has these capabilities too, giving triple redundancy.
+The survival knife can be thought of as a back up for the survival kit, being capable of making shelter, water containers, fires, and traps at the expense of burning calories.

 The blade itself is excellent but there are a few niggles that need to be addressed for owners to get the most from their BK-2.
 It comes down to the handles and the sheath.
 The three bolts that secure the handles can come loose with vibration.
 An application of blue Loctite eliminates the issue.
 The Grivory handles absorb vibration well but their smooth surface makes them slippery when wet.
 The best remedies are to fit a section of 1 3/8" bicycle inner tube as pictured above or substitute the Micarta handles pictured earlier.

-The original BK-2 sheath loosened with use.
-An upgraded model resolved that but retained the nylon web frog, which permits the 1 lb knife flop about when carried on a belt.
+The original Kydex BK-2 sheath loosened with use.
+A second generation Zytel model resolved that but retained the nylon web frog, which permits the 1 lb knife flop about when carried on a belt.
 Its lack of rigidity also precludes a one hand draw.
 To fix, separate the carrier and sheath by unscrewing four connecting bolts.
 Crimp the three connecting rivets with pliers to detach the frog from the carrier.
 The carrier's three holes align with large Tek-Lok belt clips (pictured earlier), delivering a smooth one hand draw, comfortable vertical or horizontal (scout) belt carry and MOLLE compatibility.
-Some owners find the sheath initially dulls the blade; sharpening the knife a few times or expanding the blade channel with a diamond file usually resolves the issue.
-The smoother draw provided by the Tek-Lok also prevents the blade's edge contacting the sheath.

 Ethan Becker named the BK-2 the 'Campanion' but 'Survivor' would have been just as fitting.
 It has been in production since the mid 1980's and proven itself in extreme survival conditions.
 It simply refuses to break.
 When manufacture switched from Camillus to Ka-Bar the 1095 Cro-Van (Sharon Steel 0170-06) received an upgraded heat treatment and even greater strength.
 The difference between 1095 and 1095 Cro-Van is in tensile strength rather than edge retention.

-it will fly right".
-In respect to knives, it's more a case of "if it feels right, it will work right".
+In respect to knife ergonomics, it's usually a case of "if it feels right, it will work right".
 The BK-2

 performs like a natural extension of the hand, akin to gripping a 1911 service pistol.
 Some